arizzolo/CodeToBeShared/README.md

-# This is code examples to be shared with others.
+# These are code examples to be shared with others.

 * GatherMongoDBDatabase\MongoDBDriver.cs - Code that is used to build queries and read/write documents to a MongoDB Database
 * GatherWebService\Controllers\SearchWordMappingController.cs - A Web service controller to read and write Word mappings using restful service calls